MDAnalysis/MDAnalysisWorkshop-Intro0.5Day/README.md

 # MDAnalysisWorkshop2023

 Materials for the October 25, 2023 MDAnalysis workshop.
+The [recording](https://www.youtube.com/watch?v=njzoNzOwR78) of this workshop is available on the [MDAnalysis YouTube channel](https://www.youtube.com/@mdanalysis3040).

 ## Schedule
 Moderator: [Jenna Swarthout Goddard](https://github.com/jennaswa)